Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/CPP Stuff/2022-05-08-cpp-template.md

 When performing the static linking, two major stages are performed[^2]:

-1. **Symbol resolution**: The linker will try to find all the definition and references.
+1. **Symbol resolution**: The linker will try to find all the definitions and references.
 The linker requires all the references have **exactly one definition**.
-Notice that the the linker requires the definition instead of declaration, and the number of dedication cannot be 0 or greater than 1.
+Notice that the linker requires the definition instead of declaration, and the number of dedications cannot be 0 or greater than 1.

-2. **Relocation**: After finding all the definitions, the linker can relocate the function reference by relocating the reference jump address the function defined in other source code.
+2. **Relocation**: After finding all the definitions, the linker can relocate the function reference by relocating the reference jump address to the function defined in other source code.
 During this process, the linker may also allocate memory for those function definitions.

 In the example, the `IntNode` constructor, destructor, `SetNext` method, and `SetValue` method in the `main.cpp` source code need to be reallocated.
 But in the symbol resolution stage, the linker will try to find the definition (implementation) of these functions at first.
 And it can successfully find them in the `IntNode.cpp` source code.

-# How Template Lead to Problems
+# How Templates Lead to Problems

 When using template like this: